myelmer/piratebays/README.md

 A script that lets you make search on piratebays.

 # Usage
-Just Change the keywords at main.py
+Just change the keywords at main.py